Skip to main content

 Doing Interviews

-Steinar Kvale (2007).
+Kvale, Steinar (2007).
 SAGE Publications, Ltd

 One of the best books for beginners on qualitative methods.
 Chapter 9 has an excellent guide on how to apply content analysis.